 - Spinach- Add 1-2 cups baby spinach leaves and 1-2 tablespoons of cocoa powder.

-- To store: While the strawberry smoothie is best enjoyed fresh, you can store it in the refrigerator for up to 24 hours.
-Any longer and you’ll find the smoothie starts to separate.
+- To store: While smoothies is best enjoyed fresh, you can store it in the refrigerator for up to 24 hours.
+Any longer and you’ll find the smoothie separates.

 - To freeze: The smoothie cannot be frozen as a whole.
 Instead, pour the smoothie mixture into an ice cube tray and freeze.
 When ready to enjoy, break out the smoothie cubes into a blender and blend until thick and smooth.
 Frozen smoothie cubes can be stored in the freezer for up to 6 months.